 Doumas, L. A. A., Hummel, J. E., & Sandhofer, C. M. (2008).
 A theory of the discovery and predication of relational concepts.
 Psychological Review, 115, 1-43.

 I regularly teach on topics in developmental science, cognitive science, and statistics.
-At the moment I am teaching on the Year 2 and Year 3 Research Methods and Statistics courses.
+At the moment I am teaching on the Year 2 and Year 3 Research Methods and Statistics courses, and the Year 1 Cognitive Science course.

-My CONSULTATION (OFFICE) HOURS are on Thursdays from 10am-12pm.
+My CONSULTATION (OFFICE) HOURS are on Tuesdays from 1pm-4pm.
 Feel free to drop me an email or knock on my door outside those times if you want to meet.

 I am currently accepting PhD. and MSc. students.
 If you'd like to pursue a Ph.D. and might be interested in working with me, please send me an email.